lclem/lia/src/part1/Semantics.lagda.md

 Sat φ = ∃[ ϱ ] ⟦ φ ⟧ ϱ ≡ tt
 ```

-Satisfiability is decidable since we can enumerate satisfying assignments:
+Satisfiability is decidable (for every fixed number of propositional variables)
+since we can enumerate satisfying assignments:

 ```
 Sat? : ∀ φ → Dec (Sat φ)